Found in South America, Colombia formally is the Republic of Colombia. Fascinating, and with thousands of years of background.

 Administrative division

 There are thirty-two departments in Colombia, one capital district with local government under each governor.
-Along with nearly 1,000 municipalities, which are further split into smaller administrative divisions, the nation although increased regional autonomy is made possible by this dispersed style of administration, it can also cause differences in resources and development across various regions.
+Along with nearly 1,000 municipalities, which are further split into smaller administrative divisions, the nation, although increased regional autonomy is made possible by this dispersed style of administration, can also cause differences in resources and development across various regions.

 Economy